 i-SITE is New Zealand’s official visitor information network with over 80 i-SITEs nationwide

 Planning a holiday to New Zealand?
 This section has important and practical travel information we recommend you read before you depart.

 New Zealand's friendly and down-to-earth people will be one of the things you treasure most about your visit.

 Learn about the history of New Zealand, from the early settlement by the Maori to the arrival of Europeans.

 Learn more about the indigenous people of New Zealand.
 Māori are the tangata whenua - the people of the land of Aotearoa New Zealand, and their culture is an integral part of local life.
 Experience Māori culture first-hand in many parts of the country, including Rotorua.

 You'll find a variety of awesome landscapes in New Zealand, all within easy reach of each other.

 Since New Zealand drifted away from the super-continent, a unique flora and fauna has evolved, leaving a land full of interesting plants and creatures.
 Find out how you can experience New Zealand's wildlife when you visit.

-Understanding Tiaki Promise: In New Zealand, we feel a duty of care to protect what we love; the land we came from.
+The Tiaki Promise is a commitment to care for New Zealand, for now, and for future generations.
 Follow our Tiaki Promise to guard, protect and preserve our home for future generations.